 A lot of authors think they’ll just start writing a blog, but forget that 90% of their online visitors will forget about them not long after they visit.
 A Lead Magnet and email follow-ups allow us to build up a rapport and give value before they make any big decisions, like buying your book.
 It takes a little while to get used to inserting forms and setting autoresponders, but you will find the best email marketing systems also have the easiest interfaces.

-For business authors, I recommend using an email subscriber helper like ConvertKit.
-Having trialled SumoMe, we were looking for a better option and ConvertKit seems to be an advanced all-in-one email marketing option.
+For business authors, I recommend using an email subscriber helper, like ConvertKit.
+Having gotten SumoMe’s free version, I saw that ConvertKit seems to be an advanced all-in-one email marketing option.
 It integrates with popular course platforms or WordPress.
+It is US$29 per month though.
 See about ConvertKit Automations.
 (Not an affiliate)

-From US $29 per month, you would get: unlimited Forms, Courses, Landing Pages, Automation Rules, Emails.
-That is pretty cool!
+For ConvertKit, you would get: unlimited Forms, Courses, Landing Pages, Automation Rules, Emails.
+That is pretty cool.

 Disclosure.
 This page contains some links to other websites, which if you click and sign up, would lead to a commission for us.
 We have assessed the viability of the information provided above and even use it ourselves, however, please assess your needs based on your current experience and efforts with technology.